1757WestwoodRobotics/prog-docs/src/tools/python/datatypes/lists.md

 # modifying one modifies both
 ```

 If we wanted to copy values, but maintain the independance of the lists so that modifying one does not modify the other, we would need to manually iterate through each list.
-This can be done cleanly with loops, which we will discuss in the `loops` section.
+This can be done cleanly with loops, which we will discuss in the loops section.
+Note that `==` checks if two lists have the same values and length, whereas a new keyword `is` checks if two variables point to the same list.
+This is dicsussed more in conditionals below.

 ### At this point, try out [challenge 2](../challenges/2.md)!

-{{#authors lmaxwell24, stao5}}
+{{#authors lmaxwell24,stao5}}